greyneuron/COMP_0158_MSC_PROJECT/data/models/readme.txt

 - Corpus size : 37,721,172 lines
 - Corpus is identical to gap size of 50

+- Corpus with gap size of 25 : 297.6s;
+- Corpus is identical to gap size of 50

 -------------------------------
 Model & corpus history
 -------------------------------